MuhEid/e-commerce/README.md

 4. add a picture at the end to show an offer
 5. create a button component
 6. change the intro image to somthing big great mothrfuckign AWESOMEEEE
+7. replace the dropdown menu in the nav bar by one from material ui

 ### login inputs
 1. get the data using useRef() varName.current.value